 2. Complete bonuses: In addition to individual rebates, there are bonus opportunities that will help you get to that $20 threshold even faster.
-For example, you can collect a $2 March Boost bonus by redeeming five rebates.
+For example, you may be able to collect a $2 bonus by redeeming five rebates.
 Bonus offers often have exclusions, including “any brand” rebates.

 3. Any brand rebates: Speaking of “any brand” rebates, they’re my favorite way to earn cash back with Ibotta.
 These rebates are usually lower in value, but they don’t require you to buy a specific brand.
 That means they’re perfect for generic items, including many fresh foods.
 By typing “any brand” into the search bar, you can easily separate these offers from the rest.

 4. Use the scanner in-store: I mentioned this earlier, but it’s worth repeating so that you don’t get burned.
 When you’re in the grocery store, use Ibotta’s barcode scanner to be 100% sure that the item you’re buying will earn cash back.
 Sometimes there are details in the fine print (item size or quantity) that you may not see if you’re in a hurry.
 Verifying a product’s eligibility with the scanner will guarantee that you don’t lose out on any earnings.

 5. Upload your receipts promptly: Another point that I want to re-emphasize is the need to get those receipts uploaded right away.
 After you unlock a rebate, you’ll see an expiration date.
 But don’t cut it too close.
 When you get home from the store, go ahead and upload your receipt before it’s too late!